karan-ksrk/karan-ksrk/README.md

 ### Hi Developers, Engineers and Contributors 👋

-- 🔭 I’m a Backend Engineer in python,
+- 🔭 I’m a Backend Engineer,
-- 🌱 I'm flexible in any backend technology, fast learner, practical demonstrator.
 - 💬 Currently learning web3, smart-contract, dApps in solana.
 - 📫 How to reach me: Email me at https://ksrk47.xyz/bio-link/
-- ⚡ Fun fact: I love everything

 ---